Herenga (noun) — to connect, tie, weave together.

-In Year 9 and 10, you will belong to a Tukutahi whānau of up to 60 students.
-Each whānau belongs to one of the WHS houses (Kelly, Riley, Howell or Royal) named after former principals of the school.
+In Year 9 and 10, you will belong to a Herengatahi whānau of up to 60 students.
+Each whānau belongs to one of the five WHS houses (Kelly, Riley, Howell or Royal, McKelvey) named after former principals of the school.

 Your most important connection will be with a rōpū (group) of about 15 students, and you will be working closely with a teacher who will support you, coach you to improve your learning performance and really get to know you as a person.
 For example, you might be in 9Kelly1, or 10Royal2.